Best Bloomberg Terminal Alternatives for Small Hedge Funds in 2026

 Phase 4: Full Migration (Week 9+)

-ROI: Savings funded expansion of quantitative research team
+Redeploy: Savings can fund expansion of a quantitative research team

 The Bottom Line: Cost vs Value